cleph01/it-active-directory-azure/README.md

 </p>

 <hr />
 <br />

 ### 2. Establish Virtual Network (VNet) and Subnet:

-- Create a VNet with a suitable address space
+- **Created a Virtual Network (VNet)** with the address space `10.0.0.0/16` to provide a private network for Azure resources.
-- Create a subnet within the VNet for the VM
+- **Created a subnet** within the VNet with the address range `10.0.0.0/24` to segment the network and house the VMs.

 <p>
 <img width="854" alt="image" src="https://github.com/user-attachments/assets/2c17c14a-34c0-4a34-acda-6df84b2bb28b" />
 </p>

 <p>
-We're choosing to manually create our virtual network in-lieau of the auto-creation that comes from creating a virtual machine.
+We're choosing to manually create our virtual network in-lieu of the auto-creation that comes from creating a virtual machine.
 </p>
 <p>
 A Virtual Network (VNet) is like creating your own private network in the cloud.
 We're setting up a VNet to allow our virtual machines to communicate with each other securely.
 We'll use the address space 10.0.0.0/16, which means we have 65,536 possible IP addresses for our network.
 Within this VNet, we'll create a subnet, 10.0.0.0/24, which is a smaller part of the VNet, providing 256 addresses.
 This subnet will house our VMs and help manage network traffic efficiently.
 </p>

 <hr />
 <br />

 ### 3. Virtual Machine (VM) Deployment (Server - Windows Server 2022):

-- Deploy a Windows Server 2022 VM
-- Place it within the created VNet and subnet
+- **Deployed a Windows Server 2022 Virtual Machine** named `dc-1` within the created VNet and subnet.
-- NSG (Firewall) is automatically created for the resource
+- **Observed that a Network Security Group (NSG)** was automatically created by Azure for this VM to act as a virtual firewall.

 <p>
 <img width="970" alt="image" src="https://github.com/user-attachments/assets/e488a121-8630-4517-a71f-c7ee4bbc5df7" />
 </p>